-This session will be dedicated to the implementation of fiscal policies in Europe, with great emphasis on the reasons which have led to limiting the scope of public finances in this part of the world.
+This session will be dedicated to the implementation of fiscal policies in Europe and its relative success so far.
+Reasons which have led to limiting the scope of public finances in this part of the world are in contradiction with the ongoing European debt crisis.
 Mainstream economics and political economy arguments can be advocated to explain the emergence of strict fiscal rules in Europe.
-The course will deal with the gap between US, Chinese and European fiscal policies during the crisis era and relate this gap to the existence of the Stability and Growth Pact.
+The course will deal with the gap between US, Chinese and European fiscal policies during the current crisis and relate this gap to the existence of the Stability and Growth Pact.